Grapevine Main Breaks Ground

 The walkability will make it a destination for travelers from the airport, Ballard said.

-Business owners on Main Street are also excited about the increased pedestrian traffic the train station will bring.
+Business owners on Main Street are also excited.
+Grapevine Main will increase pedestrian traffic.
 The management at Chill Sports Bar & Grill just across Main Street has waited years for this to happen.

 “It’s going to create a whole new spectrum of guests through Grapevine,” said Chris Packett, general manager for Chill.
 “It’s a higher-end hotel, not a normal run-of-the-mill Motel 6, so it’s going to bring a good clientele.”

-Just north of the station, Perry Leonard, who owns Blagg Tire, said he expects more economic development to come downtown after the station opens.
+Perry Leonard, who owns Blagg Tire, says he expects more economic development to come downtown after the opening.

 “It’s going to bring more visitors and more customers to our businesses,” Leonard said.
 “It’s just another example of how Grapevine really pushes the envelope of bringing business to the community.”